echaddock/twitter/README.md

 ## Twitter
-This is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+This is a basic twitter app to read and compose tweets with the [Twitter API](https://apps.twitter.com/).

 Time spent: `8`